ckyriakos/Java-Servlets/README.md

 # Java-Servlets
-Some exercises for the UTH Course of Web Development.
+Some exercises for the UTH  Web Development Course.

 Introductory course to basic web architecture and web app development using Java Servlets and Apache Tomcat as the container.